Skip to main content

 The Complex Role of Adipokines and SHBG

-Beyond general inflammation, specific hormones secreted by fat cells play a crucial role.
-Leptin, a hormone that signals satiety to the brain, is a key player.
-While leptin is required for normal reproductive function, obesity leads to hyperleptinemia and subsequent leptin resistance in the brain.
-In this resistant state, the beneficial effects of leptin on GnRH secretion are lost, while its direct inhibitory effects on Leydig cell persist.
-This creates another layer of suppression.
-Furthermore, the metabolic state associated with obesity and insulin resistance profoundly affects Sex Hormone-Binding Globulin (SHBG), the primary transport protein for testosterone.
 High insulin levels suppress the liver’s production of SHBG.
 While this might intuitively seem to increase free testosterone, the reality is more complex.
 Lower SHBG levels lead to faster metabolic clearance of testosterone and facilitate its conversion to estradiol by the abundant aromatase in adipose tissue.
 The net result is often a decrease in both total and bioavailable testosterone, perpetuating the hypogonadal state.

 Dietary intervention, specifically through significant weight loss, works by dismantling this entire pathological structure.
 Reducing fat mass lowers the secretion of inflammatory cytokines and restores a more favorable adipokine profile.
-As improves, SHBG levels can normalize, establishing a more stable hormonal transport system.
+As insulin sensitivity improves, SHBG levels can normalize, establishing a more stable hormonal transport system.
 This systemic metabolic reset is the mechanism through which diet can restore HPG axis function.

-The Limits of Diet and The Necessity of Clinical Evaluation
+The Limits of Diet and the Necessity of Clinical Evaluation

 The following table details the specific inflammatory and metabolic mediators involved in obesity-induced functional hypogonadism and how they are impacted by successful dietary intervention.